calikasten/siri-shortcuts/README.md

 [Character Count](https://github.com/calikasten/siri-shortcuts/blob/main/Character%20Count.shortcut) <br>
 Count the number of characters for the text in the clipboard or in the provided input.

-[Date Countdown] <br>
-Asks for a date input for the countdown and then displays the number of days until the date input.

 [Paywall Bypass Via Quick Look](https://github.com/calikasten/siri-shortcuts/blob/main/Paywall%20Bypass%20Via%20Quick%20Look.shortcut) <br>
 Bypasses internet content paywalls by taking URL contents and displaying via Quick Look.
 Original author [robric18](https://routinehub.co/user/robric18).